miratcan/qhonuskan-votes/README.rst

 * Changed ``vote`` view name as ``qhonuskan_vote``.
 Prefix is required for minimizing view name conflicts.
 * Moved templates to ``templates/qhonuskan`` directory.
+* Minimum Django version that we supported is 1.3.

 Quick Implementation Guide